protontypes/open-sustainable-technology/README.md

 - [Miranda](https://github.com/Ouranosinc/miranda) - A modern Python utility library for climate data collection and management.
 - [Paleoclimate](https://github.com/LinkedEarth/Pyleoclim_util) - Analysis of Paleoclimate Data.
 - [GT4Py](https://github.com/GridTools/gt4py) - Library for generating high-performance implementations of stencil kernels for weather and climate modeling from a domain-specific language.

+### Meteorological Observation and Forecast

+- [Open-Meteo](https://github.com/open-meteo/open-meteo) - Global weather API for non-commercial use with hourly weather forecast.
+- [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
+- [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from the Environment and Climate Change Canada (ECCC) website.
+- [metR](https://github.com/eliocamp/metR) - Several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
+- [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
+- [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
+- [MetPy](https://github.com/Unidata/MetPy) - A collection of tools in Python for reading, visualizing and performing calculations with weather data.
+- [wetterdienst](https://github.com/earthobservations/wetterdienst) - Trying to make access to weather data in Python feel like a warm summer breeze.
+- [AWIPS](https://github.com/Unidata/awips2) - The Advanced Weather Interactive Processing System is a meteorological display and analysis package originally developed by the National Weather Service and Raytheon.
+- [Metview Python bindings](https://github.com/ecmwf/metview-python) - Python interface to Metview, a meteorological workstation and batch system for accessing, examining, manipulating and visualising meteorological data.
+- [Herbie](https://github.com/blaylockbk/Herbie) - A python package that downloads recent and archived numerical weather prediction model output from different cloud archive sources.

+### Radiative Transfer

+- [RadiativeTransfer.jl](https://github.com/RadiativeTransfer/RadiativeTransfer.jl) - A full end-to-end modular software suite for radiative transfer and related atmospheric analysis.
+- [libRadtran](http://www.libradtran.org/) - A collection of C and Fortran functions and programs for calculation of solar and thermal radiation in the Earth's atmosphere.
+- [ARTS](https://github.com/atmtools/arts) - A radiative transfer model for the millimeter and sub-millimeter spectral range.
+- [Py6S](https://github.com/robintw/Py6S) - A Python interface to the 6S Radiative Transfer Model.
+- [RTE+RRTMGP](https://github.com/earth-system-radiation/rte-rrtmgp) - A set of codes for computing radiative fluxes in planetary atmospheres.
+- [LBLRTM](https://github.com/AER-RC/LBLRTM) - Line-By-Line Radiative Transfer Model is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code.
+- [Eradiate](https://github.com/eradiate/eradiate) - A next-generation radiative transfer model for Earth observation applications.
+- [Juelich Rapid Spectral Simulation Code](https://github.com/slcs-jsc/jurassic) - The Juelich Rapid Spectral Simulation Code (JURASSIC) is a fast infrared radiative transfer model for the analysis of atmospheric remote sensing measurements.
+- [Tenstream](https://github.com/tenstream/tenstream) - A 3D radiative transfer solver for earth system models.
+- [Ocean Data and Information System](https://github.com/iodepo/odis-arch) - The Ocean InfoHub facilitates access to global oceans information, data and knowledge products for management and sustainable development.

 ### Integrated Assessment